lyonel2017/Frama-C-MPI-V/README.md

 represented by a list).

 We can also constraine the world size in a *Why3* file (we name it `size.why`).
-For the `code_mpi.c` to be correct, it is required that the number of processes is greater than 1.
+For the program in `code_mpi.c` to be correct, it is required that the number of processes is greater than 1.
 Using the `size_constrain`, we can specifies this constrain:

 ```ml